 Bella Cora: www.bellacora.co.uk London Medical Orchestra occasionally performs with this unique female vocal ensemble

-St Mary Brookfield Church: https://www.stmarybrookfield.com London Medical Orchestra performs the majority of its concerts at this church.
+St Mary Brookfield Church: https://www.stmarybrookfield.com London Medical Orchestra performed many of its concerts at this church until 2020.
 The orchestra has been associated with St Mary Brookfield for many years.

 Arts 4 Dementia: arts4dementia.org.uk Arts engagement is the best medicine for dementia!
 Arts 4 Dementia offers challenging workshop programmes with arts organisations for people in the early stages of dementia and their carers.
 The A4D website provides the only national listing of arts events accessible for people living with dementia, enabling them to find stimulating opportunities nearby; and they train arts facilitators from all around the country in early stage dementia awareness.
 The almost 700 trained to date will deliver arts events to over 13,000 people with dementia and carers in the coming years.
 A4D focuses on what people can achieve, often very much more than they imagine.